tyson314/CS-260-Startup-Project/README.md

 are intuitive but passing an authtoken to get certain types of data or authorization was an interesting concept.
 I will try and keep my implementation simple, but one day it would be cool to explore all the possibilities of authentication implementation.

+Simon WebSocket

+I'm trying to figure out how useful webSocket will be to my startUp application.
+I don't have a ton of peer to peer communication so I might just have to make something up.
+I could likely do something similar to what is found in this demonstration where you just announce the events of other players.
+It blows my mind that you can add so much functionality and communication with just a small source code.
+It is really important that you handle all the connections effectively on coming in and out of your socket.
+I can only imagine the bugs that would show up if you had a wrong connection or you tried sending a message to a closed connection.